Aleksandr Lokshin: Accusation of being an NKVD informer

+This documentary evidence is obviously no less valuable than Elena Bonner’s letter and the performance of Lokshin’s music at the Resistance in the Gulag conference in 2002.

 Performances of Lokshin's music

-Performances of his music had become rare and were met with resistance from liberal-thinking intellectuals, notably Gennady Rozhdestvensky who refused to perform Lokshin's music.
+As a result of these accusations, performances of his music had become rare and were met with resistance from liberal-thinking intellectuals, notably Gennady Rozhdestvensky who for a time refused to perform Lokshin's music (although he had earlier recorded one of the symphonies, and gave the premiere of the Third during his period with the BBC orchestra).
 Still, most of Lokshin's works have been performed and recorded occasionally.
-Among his compositions which were never performed are his Symphony No 6 on verses by Aleksandr Blok and The Cockroach (Tarakanishche), a comic oratorio (on a poem by Korney Chukovsky, with anti-Stalin innuendo).
+Among his compositions which were never performed are his Symphony No 6 on verses by Aleksandr Blok and The Cockroach (Tarakanishche), a comic oratorio (on a poem by Korney Chukovsky, considered to contain anti-Khrushchev innuendo).
 Rudolf Barshai in collaboration with Viktor Popov prepared Symphony No 6 for performance, however the performance of this composition was prohibited by the Communist Party for being too mournful for the Soviet public.
 Among Lokshin's own compositions which he never heard performed are the cantata Mater Dolorosa (1977) on verses from Akhmatova's Requiem, which was prohibited in the Soviet Union at the time.
 In 1981 Lokshin had passed the score of Mater Dolorosa abroad to Rudolf Barshai.
 However, it was impossible for Barshai to perform this composition in the West in view of the unpredictable consequences this could have had for Lokshin.
 Barshai's performance of Lokshin’s Requiem at the closing of the IV International conference "Resistance in the Gulag" (Moscow, 29 May 2002) was the first essential step on the way to Lokshin's posthumous rehabilitation.